integer-net/Solr/doc/manual.md

 #### Is active for Search

-If this setting is deactivated only exact search matches will be registered.
-A spelling error correction won't happen then.
-On the other hand, search is fast if this setting is deactivated.
+If this setting is deactivated, only exact search matches will be registered.
+No spelling error correction will be performed.
+On the other hand, searches are conducted faster if this setting is deactivated.

 #### Sensitivity for Search

 Here you can enter how sensitive the fuzzy search should be.
 The value must be between 0 and 1, i.e. *0.75*.
-The lowe the value the more matches you will get as spelling mistakes will be corrected more generously.
+The lower the value the more matches you will get, as spelling mistakes will be corrected more generously.
 You should test different values to get the optimal value for your shop.
 We recommend settings between 0.6 and 0.9.

+#### Number of Sufficient Direct Search Results

+Direct search results are automatically complemented by fuzzy search results if fuzzy search is activated.
+You can limit this functionality by entering a number of sufficient direct search results.
+If at least this many direct search results are found, no fuzzy search is performed.
+If you enter no value or 0, fuzzy search will always be performed.

 #### Is active for Autosuggest